-Your details: Surname: Christian Name: Surname: Relationship with the Burdekin Christian College (e.g. parent, staff, student, neighbour etc.): Your address: Your address: Contact details: Phone (home): Phone (work): Mobile: Email:
+Relationship with the Burdekin Christian College (e.g. parent, staff, student, neighbour etc.):

+Your address:

+Contact details:

+Phone (home):

+Phone (work):

+Mobile:

+Email:

 Details of the Concern, Grievance or Complaint:

 (Please include all information you can e.g. dates, events, witnesses.
-If you need to, you can attach extra pages or documentation you believe relevant.)
+If you need to, you can documentation you believe relevant.) n attach extra pages or

+Surname:

+Have you taken any action to resolve the issue yourself?
+Yes No

+If yes, please include details below (e.g. who have you spoken to, what you said and, what was done etc.)

 What action do you believe is needed now to resolve the problem?

-Your signature: Date: ----------------- -- ------- --
+Your signature: Date:

-Note: (i) The 'Complaints Handling Form' when completed should be handed into the BCC administration office in an envelope marked ...
-Attention: Principal.
+Note: (i) The 'Complaints Handling Form' when completed should be handed into the BCC administration office in an envelope marked Attention: Principal.
 The form can also be posted to 2-12 Melbourne Street, Ayr Qld 4807.

+or

-(ii) The 'Complaints Handling Form' when completed should be posted in an envelope marked ...
-Attention: The Chairperson, Board of Directors, Burdekin Christian College, 2-12 Melbourne Street, Ayr Qld 4807.
+(ii) The 'Complaints Handling Form' when completed should be posted in an envelope marked Attention: The

+Chairperson, Board of Directors, Burdekin Christian College, 2-12 Melbourne Street, Ayr Qld 4807.

 Office Use Only:

 Date form received: Received by:

+Neceived by.

 Date acknowledged sent:

 Acknowledgement sent by:

-or